 Practical work experience in emergency management/public safety through placement in a governmental agency or program, non-governmental provider, or private sector organization whose mission is emergency preparedness, response, and recovery.
 Permission of program faculty required.
 3 Credits (0 Lecture - 15 Internship) Prerequisite(s): BEM101 and BEM210.

 Emergency Management Capstone

 Individualized learning experience that consolidates knowledge of public safety and emergency management concepts and best practices, with a focus on analyzing and developing solutions to emergency management issues or problems.
 Development of an emergency management field program for implementation or a major emergency management research paper involving original data collection will be undertaken.
-3 Credits (3 Lecture) Prerequisite(s): BEM101 and BEM210.
+3 Credits (3 Lecture) Prerequisite(s): BEM101 and BEM210 and SOC313.
 Corequisite(s): BEM450.

 Get more information about academics, campus life, and more.